OPRAH'S DEAD SON

 "Your dad's no dummy," Abraham says.

 "And when you finally do get something to eat, mmm, mmm, mmm, does it ever taste good," Oprah says, shooting one of her big-eyed Oprah looks at Giselle.
-"I think I might smell me some of them ribs we had back in Rockford right now."
+"I think I might smell me some of them ribs right now."

-"I don't know what all they've got cooking out there.
+"I don't know what all Diane's got cooking out there.
 It's a lot, I know that.
-There's gonna be some big pot luck dinner later on."
+Apparently there's gonna be some big pot luck dinner later on."

 "Did your Mr. Woo give anyone the recipe for them ribs?"
 Oprah asks.